 Don't hesitate to ask additional questions during your appointment.

 What to expect from your doctor

-  Be prepared to answer questions your doctor is likely to ask, including:
+Be prepared to answer questions, including:

 - When did you first begin experiencing symptoms?